EDMIRE2k/FortniteCinematicEnabler/README.md

 DLSS, TSR, XeSS, or another upscaling method is strongly recommended unless your system has at least an **RTX 4090** or **RTX 5090**.

-Expect significantly reduced performance on lower-end hardware.
+Lower-end GPUs may experience major frame rate drops, stutters, or instability.

 ## How To Use

 1. Close Fortnite.
 2. Run `FortniteCinematicSettings.exe`.
-If it claims the game is open when its not, ignore it, it will do no harm
-3. Confirm that the tool found your `GameUserSettings.ini`.
+3. Confirm that the app found your `GameUserSettings.ini`.
+4. Choose a preset:
+   - `Default` for normal gameplay
+   - `Photography mode` for screenshots only
-4. Leave **Set GameUserSettings.ini to read-only after applying** enabled if you want Fortnite to stop resetting the values.
+5. Leave **Set GameUserSettings.ini to read-only after applying** enabled if you want to prevent Fortnite from resetting the settings.
-5. Click **Apply cinematic settings**.
+6. Click **Apply preset**.
-6. Launch Fortnite.
+7. Launch Fortnite.

 ## Undoing Changes

 Click **Undo from backup** inside the app.

-The tool creates a timestamped backup before applying changes, stored next to the original `GameUserSettings.ini`.
+The tool creates a timestamped backup before applying changes.
+Backups are stored next to the original `GameUserSettings.ini`.

-## Settings Applied
+## Default Preset Values

 ```ini
 bUseNanite=True